MNicol1/capucine-et-tournesol/src/sitecontent/en/infos.md

 </article>

-**The word whole must also rhyme with integrity.**

-**At Capucine and Tournesol, since 1988, all breads have been made from 100% whole flours.**
+At Capucine and Tournesol, since 1988, all breads have been made from **100% whole flours**.

-**No chemical improvers, no white flour, and no sugar of any kind enter the bakery.**
+No chemical improvers, no white flour, and no sugar of any kind enter the bakery.

-**We believe that to be sure a bread is truly whole and that all necessary conditions are met, you must ask the baker if they mill their flours every day.**
+We believe that to be sure a bread is truly whole and that all necessary conditions are met, you must ask the baker if they mill their flours every day.

 </section>